Anti-social Behaviour, Crime and Policing Act 2014

 Dog owners are encouraged to train their dogs to foul in their own garden or yard.
-Should the dog foul in a public place, the deposit should be cleaned up immediately using a plastic bag.
-The bag should be tied up and disposed of either in the refuse bin at home or in any public litter bin.
+Should the dog foul in a public place, the deposit must be cleaned up immediately, using a plastic, or other suitable, bag.
+The bag should be tied up and disposed of in any litter bin, or taken home to your wheeled bin.

 Under the city-wide public spaces protection order (made under the Anti-social Behaviour, Crime and Policing Act 2014), a person who is in charge of a dog that defecates on land to which the public has access, and who fails to immediately remove the faeces, is guilty of a criminal offence.

 The law says you are responsible for clearing up after your dog, even if you were not with it or did not see it foul.